How To Become A Master of Your Craft

 robert greene mastery book

-7 Methods for developing mastery:
+7 Methods for Developing Mastery:

-1. Read one hour (or more) a day in your field.
+• 1.
+Read one hour (or more) a day in your field.
 Check out the classics of your trade and expand your knowledge and skill.

-4. Learn from the masters.
+• 4.
+Learn from the masters.
 Is there someone in your vicinity whom you can emulate?
 Many greatest artists and business people had a mentor who guided them.

-6. Read about masters – their biographies and autobiographies.
-How about Notebooks of Leonardo da Vinci?
+• 6.
+Read about masters – their biographies and autobiographies.
+How about the Notebooks of Leonardo da Vinci?
 Or the autobiography of Benjamin Franklin?
 Maybe Writing: A memoir of the craft by Steven King?
 Or Unfinished Business by Dan Kennedy?
 These books give you a tremendous opportunity to converse with the greats.

+• 7.
+Become an apprentice under a master’s tutelage.
+In today’s world, you can gain access to mentors and coaches who will further your progress with their guidance.
 Observing the master at work is an unprecedented opportunity for your mirror neurons to learn how to mimic their behavior.
 You can almost become skilled by association.
 That’s why many young people decide to work for free if they can get access to mentors.

 Rafal Reyzer

 Hey there, welcome to my blog!
-I'm a full-time blogger, educator, digital marketer, freelance writer, editor and content manager with 10+ years of experience.
-I started RafalReyzer.com to provide you with great tools and strategies you can use to achieve freedom from 9 to 5 through online creativity.
-My site is a one-stop-shop for freelance writers, bloggers, publishers, content enthusiasts who want to be independent, earn more money and create beautiful things.
-Feel free to learn more about me here.
+I'm a full-time entrepreneur building two companies, a digital marketer, and a content creator with 10+ years of experience.
+I started RafalReyzer.com to provide you with great tools and strategies you can use to become a proficient digital marketer and achieve freedom through online creativity.
+My site is a one-stop shop for digital marketers, and content enthusiasts who want to be independent, earn more money, and create beautiful things.
+Explore my journey here, and don't miss out on my AI Marketing Mastery online course.